tildeholmqvist/happyroom/README.md

 #### Logo
 - A logo was created in Canva, using the fonts Libre Baskerville and Brittany.
-- The logo is positioned in the top left of the site, and is linked to the home page for an easier navigation for the site user.
+- The logo is positioned in the top left of the site and is linked to the home page for easier navigation for the site user.

 #### Navigation Bar